 In fulfilling its comprehensive mission, NCMC is required by federal law to disclose certain timely and annual information about campus crime and security policies.
 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act requires schools to publish an annual report every year by October 1.
 A copy of the statistics is provided to the Department of Education.
 The full report, including information related to campus security and crime statistics for the most recent three-year period, is sent to all students and employees through the college email system.
-The report is also provided to prospective students and employees and can be accessed by the general public on the NCMC website at Clery Security Report (http://www.ncmissouri.edu/about/clery-security-report/).
-A paper copy is available upon request by
+The report is also provided to prospective students and employees and can be accessed by the general public on the NCMC website at Clery Security Report.

-(http://www.ncmissouri.edu/about/clery-security-report/).
 A paper copy is available upon request by contacting the Vice President of Academic Affairs, 1301 Main Street, Trenton, MO 660-359-3948 X1300.

 Timely Warning-Campus wide timely warnings are provided to give students, faculty, and staff timely notification of crimes and other events that may represent a serious or ongoing threat to the campus community and to heighten safety awareness.
 This communication is prepared as part of the Timely Warning requirement of the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act of 1990, Jeanne Clery Act 20 USC 1092F) et Seq.